ellen-dege/public-demo-code/image_analysis_code/README.md

 ### 6. Unblind images and analyze results

-With the log.txt and results_00NN.txt files as inputs, you can now use the [Laminar Distance Analysis python script](https://github.com/ellen-dege/public-demo-code/blob/main/image_analysis_code/KIF_laminar_dist_analysis03.ipynb) to quantify the laminar distance aka vertical positioning of the cells in your tissue.
+With the log.txt and results_00NN.txt files as inputs, you can now use the above [Laminar Distance Analysis python script](https://github.com/ellen-dege/public-demo-code/blob/main/image_analysis_code/KIF_laminar_dist_analysis03.ipynb) to quantify the laminar distance aka vertical positioning of the cells in your tissue.
 This sample only looks at the vertical position of cells in one single microscope image channel across 4 different conditions, but this can also be done across the different stained color channels or within sub-populations of cells that were labeled by multiple overlapping channels.

 # References and related links
 - [ImageJ/FIJI documentation](https://imagej.net/ij/index.html)